Ultimate guide to iPhone security

 Touch ID and Face ID are very convenient ways to unlock your phone and authenticate transactions and other sensitive stuff on your iPhone.

 In the United States, you can’t be forced to unlock your iPhone using a passcode because doing so violates your Fifth Amendment rights.
-However, whether biometric authentication is covered by the Fifth amendment is a hotly contested issue, with some courts ruling that it is, but others that it isn’t.
+However, whether biometric authentication is covered by the Fifth amendment is a hotly contested issue(new window), with some courts ruling that it is, but others that it isn’t.

 Until the Supreme Court makes a definitive decision on the issue, the safest option in the US is to disable Touch ID and Face ID and rely on a strong passcode instead.